vojtechruz/vojtechruzicka-blog/src/posts/rest-docs/index.md

     }
 ```

 Now let's run the tests to make sure everything works fine.
-They should pass.
-Now in your `target/generated-snippets` should be a sub-folder with a name matching the string you provided in `andDo(document("[documentation snippet's name]"))`.
+They should pass and in your `target/generated-snippets` should be a sub-folder with a name matching the string you provided in `andDo(document("[documentation snippet's name]"))`.
 Inside, there should be a bunch of `.adoc` files.

 ![Generated Snippets](./generated-snippets.png)

-If you don't want to provide snippet's name manually, you can provide placeholders, such as:
+If you don't want to provide snippet's name explicitly, you can provide placeholders, such as:

 ```java
 andDo(document("{ClassName}/{methodName}")